blakeaw/pysb-pkpd/README.md

 PD functions:

   * `emax` - Adds an Emax model expression for the specified drug/species in a given compartment.
+Generates a PySB Expression with name: 'Emax_expr_DrugName_CompartmentName'
   * `sigmoidal_emax` - Adds a sigmoidal Emax model expression for the specified drug/species in a given compartment.
+Generates a PySB Expression with name: 'Emax_expr_DrugName_CompartmentName'
   * `linear_effect` - Adds a linear effect model expression for the specified drug/specis in a given compartment.
+Generates a PySB Expression with name: 'LinearEffect_expr_DrugName_CompartmentName'

 Dosing functions: